Coloquinte/torchSR/README.md

 ## Training

 A script is available to train the models from scratch, evaluate them, and much more.
 It is not part of the pip package, and requires additional dependencies.
+More examples are available in `scripts/`.

 ```bash
 pip install piq tqdm tensorboard  # Additional dependencies